mlecoleman/HummingbirdFeeder/README.md

 > Create and utilize a minimum of 3 functions or methods, with at least one returning a value integral to your application.

 - [x] ***This Hummingbird app contains well over 10 methods.
-An example of one returning a value integral to the application can be found on line 84 in method *GetTempMaxPerDayFromWeatherApi* which is located in the *Index.razor.cs* file.
+An example of one returning a value integral to the application can be found in the *Index.razor.cs* file on line 84 in method *GetTempMaxPerDayFromWeatherApi*.
 This method returns the maxTemp of a certain date from the weather API which is integral to the calculation of when the feeder should be changed.***

 -----